musicofmusix/painted/README.md

 ![](img/glsl-toon.png)

 The toon shading logic was simple in the shadergraph, so it is also simple here.
 However, unlike in Blender, we do not have access to “object ID” information which tells us whether the current fragment belongs to the “CSC317!” text or the background!
 But fret not, as we have object-space positions.
 In Blender, we have positioned the text in front of the background, with a significant gap in between.
 All objects are also axis-aligned to the XY plane.
-That means, we can simply look at  Z coordinate value to determine the object we are dealing with!
+That means, we can simply look at the Z coordinate value to determine the object we are dealing with!
 Using this, we apply green/yellow toon shades to the background, and pink shades to the text.

 ![](piece2.png)